WPTK/DiscordNotifier/README.md

 1. **Download Python**:
    - Visit the [Python website](https://www.python.org/downloads/) and download the latest version of Python.
    - Make sure to check the option to add Python to your PATH during installation.
+   - Don't know how to add to PATH?
+Follow these steps:
+      1. Right-click My Computer (either on the Desktop or the Start menu).
+Click Properties.
+      2. In the System Properties dialog box, click the Advanced tab.
+      3. Click Environment Variables.
+      4. In the top list, scroll down to the PATH variable, select it, and click Edit.
+          - Note: If the PATH variable does not exist, click New and enter PATH for the Variable Name.
+      5. In the Variable Value box, scroll to the end of the variable.
+          - If there is no semi-colon (;) at the end of the current path, add one, and then enter the path to the MicroStation folder.
+      6. Click OK to close each dialog box.

 2. **Verify Installation**:
    - Open a command prompt or terminal.